Payment Flow and Custom Development

 customer.subscription.updated

-for the same reason as above.
+, for the same reason as above.

-Recurring Subscription Renewal Failures
+Subscription Renewal Failure

 We don't need to handle one-time payment failure scenarios because one-time payment failures will show prompts on the Checkout page.